 Under AASB 6 Exploration for and Evaluation of Mineral Resources the Entity has the option to either expense exploration and evaluation expenditure as incurred or to capitalise such expenditure provided that certain conditions are satisfied.
-The Entity's policy is closer to the latter as outlined in note 2(n).
+The Entity applies the latter policy as outlined in note 2(n).